Trail descriptions in and around the San Francisco Bay Area

 St. Joseph's Hill

-A good ride for the locals with a cluster of trails on a hill top with good views, even including a tiny sampling of tasty singletrack.
+A good ride for the locals with a cluster of trails on a hilltop with good views, even including a tiny sampling of tasty singletrack.

-8 miles 1550' climb 2 hours
+8 miles 1450' climb 2 hours 10% SINGLETRACK77% FIRE ROAD3% PAVED10% ROAD

 Fun